The Wilson Primary School

 Curriculum Intent

-Our Computing curriculum encourages children to be active and safe participants in a digital world, with the ability to use computational thinking and creativity to understand our ever-changing world.
-At Wilson Primary School, we use the Kapow scheme to teach Computing.
+Our computing curriculum encourages children to be active and safe participants in a digital world, with the ability to use computational thinking and creativity to understand our ever-changing world.
+At Wilson Primary School, we use the Purple Mash scheme to teach Computing.

-We want pupils to develop an understanding of a range of computing skills to allow them to access the internet and use the world wide web in a safe and respectful way, as well as gaining essential life skills for their future learning and life.
-By providing the children with access to a range of units within the scheme focused on different computing skills, we aim to build their understanding of the three strands of computing which will play an immeasurable part of our children’s futures.
-They will understand the necessary safety precautions to take when online, to stay safe and know where to seek help.
+Our intent is to develop the pupils understanding of a range of computing skills to allow them to access the internet and use the world wide web in a safe and respectful way, and ensuring the children gain essential life skills for their future learning and life.
+By providing the children with access to a range of units within Purple Mash focused on different computing skills, we aim to build their understanding of the three strands of computing; Computer Science, Information Technology, and Digital Literacy, which will play an immeasurable part of our children’s futures.
+They will understand the necessary precautions needed to stay safe online and the various places they can ask for help.

 Curriculum Implementation

-Pupils explore knowledge and understanding through engaging activities and an introduction to relevant specialist vocabulary.
-Students engage in practical activities in all lessons to allow them to apply and practise the taught computing skills.
+At Wilson, pupils will explore knowledge and understanding through engaging activities and an introduction to the relevant specialist vocabulary.
+Students will also engage in practical activities in all lessons to allow them to apply and practise the taught computing skills.

 Curriculum Impact

-Pupils should leave school equipped with the requisite skills and knowledge to succeed further in Computing and support future learning.
-They will have the necessary tools to confidently, meaningfully and critically explore the digital world around them as well as the knowledge and understanding of how to be safe and respectful online.
+Pupils should leave Wilson Primary School equipped with the right skills and knowledge to succeed further in Computing and support their future learning too.
+They will have the necessary tools to confidently, meaningfully and critically explore the digital world around them as well as the knowledge and understanding of how to be safe and respectful to all whilst online.